wingify/readme-central/docs/Integrations/fme-integrations-ide-connectors/fme-vs-code-extension.md

 2. **VWO API Access Token**: Enter your API access token.
 You can generate this from the VWO dashboard.
 3. **Fetch Environments**: Retrieve environments linked to your account to view environment-specific flags.

-Once configured, you can start exploring and managing feature flags for the selected environment.
+Once configured, you can explore and manage feature flags for the selected environment.

 ## Requirements

 This extension requires:

 * A valid VWO account and API access token.
-* Visual Studio Code version 1.54.0 or higher.
+* Visual Studio Code version `1.54.0` or higher.

 ## Resources

 | Resource          | Link                                                                                                                                                                     |
 | :---------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | VS Code Extension | [https://marketplace.visualstudio.com/items?itemName=Wingify.vwo-feature-management](https://marketplace.visualstudio.com/items?itemName=Wingify.vwo-feature-management) |

-## License

-Apache License, Version 2.0

-Copyright 2024-2025 Wingify Software Pvt.
-Ltd.